 Here are a few ways science allows you to better understand yourself so that you and your loved ones can feel happy!

 No doubt, there will always be situations in life where everything seems bleak despite people around us telling us to cheer up, stay positive and think of better times ahead.

 A broken heart, a problem in school or another challenge you might be facing right now can make you wonder how you could have felt happy in the past.
 The negative thoughts in your head may also make it a greater struggle to imagine a happier future!

-Your perception of reality is largely influenced by your past and future experiences.
 This means that emotions and feelings, much like time, are felt as a comparison to previous or future feelings and emotions.

 Knowing this allows you to face reality in a whole different way; not only are you able to objectively assess a situation ("that was then and this is now"), you are also able to let go of the past and prevent lingering doubts that paralyse you from taking action to improve the current situation. ("OK, I really screwed up on that one and I feel bad, now what do I do to make it better?").